fabric8-analytics/fabric8-analytics-common/integration-tests/scenarios/component_analysis_v2.md

 - Scenario: Check one npm package for private vulnerabilities
 - Scenario: Check one pypi package for private vulnerabilities
 - Scenario: Check one maven package for private vulnerabilities
+- Scenario: Check that component analysis v2 returns limits exceeded
+- Scenario Outline: Check if no recommended version comes when package has private vulnerabilities